-Here are few truths about Love Addiction and what is most likely to happen if you have not processed and grown from your painful experiences.
+Here are a few truths about this compulsion and what is most likely to happen if you have not processed and grown from your painful experiences.

 The problem is your pattern, not who you are with.

-Here are some initial steps for breaking the love addiction pattern:
+Here are some initial steps for breaking the pattern of this compulsion:

-1. STOP what you are doing and stand back to observe your own behavior.
+- Stop what you are doing and stand back to observe your own behavior.
 Take an inventory of your dysfunctional pattern in your current and past relationships.
 Write it down.
 Be honest without blaming anyone else for your choices.
-Unless you are in a committed relationship, do not engage in any potentially romantic interactions for at least 6 months.
-That includes no texting, emailing, online dating sites, hook ups, introductions by well intentioned friends and family.
+Unless you are in a committed relationship, do not engage in any potentially romantic interactions for at least six months.
+That includes no texting, emailing, online dating sites, hookups, introductions by well-intentioned friends and family.

-2. As you do your inventory look for the common themes in your relationships.
+- As you list your inventory, look for the common themes in your relationships.
 Does there appear to be a similarity between your childhood experiences and your choices as an adult?
-If so, it is no accident!
+If so, it is no accident.

-3. If you are not in a relationship right now, consider getting professional help with your self evaluation before you begin your search again.
+- If you are not in a relationship right now, consider getting professional help with your self-evaluation before you begin your search again.
 If you are in a relationship, unless you are being abused, don't make any decisions or demands until you look at yourself honestly.

-4. Ask yourself how life would be if you took responsibility for your own happiness, successes and failures and loved yourself the way you want to be loved.
+- Ask yourself how life would be if you took responsibility for your own happiness, successes, and failures, and loved yourself the way you want to be loved.

-5. Make a plan and follow through on a daily basis.
-You will be lonely, sad and frustrated at times but in the end you will have the most valuable gift of all.
+- Make a plan and follow through daily.
+You will be lonely, sad, and frustrated at times but in the end, you will have the most valuable gift of all.
 You will know and love yourself.
 Only then can you choose well and have the real, albeit imperfect relationship you deserve.

-6. As an act of love that will last a life time, accept yourself and the one you love AS IS.
+- As an act of love that will last a lifetime, accept yourself and the one you love as is.
 It may not come with a big red bow but it is one thing you can be sure everyone wants.